nathanpeterstone/SafeHaven/README.md

 ## Important DeepLens Note

-We have implemented the standard DeepLens Face-Detection model.
+We have implemented the standard **deeplens-face-detection** model.
 As such, we have not included json model or parameter files in this repo.
+When creating your DeepLens project, please package the standard model with the **lambda function called "deeplens-face-detection", which _is_ included in this repo**.

 ## Files included in this repo